Blumensaat line is a line which corresponds to the roof of the intercondylar fossa of the femur as seen on a lateral radiograph of the knee joint.

 It can aid in describing the course of an anterior cruciate ligament graft.

-For the location of the lateral femoral condyle sulcus, which is be within 10 mm of the line.
+For the location of the lateral femoral condyle sulcus, which is within 10 mm of the line.

 Get more stuff on Musculoskeltal Health